Clearly, the

 addressed sooner rather than later in order to prolong our planet's great biodiversity.

-If we don't, over 100 million people will perish by 2030 and millions of entire species will be wiped out by 2050.
+If we don't, over 100 million people will perish by 2030 and over 1 million species could become extinct by the end of the century.

 Every single evidence of climate change aforementioned by itself is enough to awaken our society that it is time to start to act upon these changes and strive to lessen